 ZS6EZ's Radio Tutorials Page

-This page contains some tutorials for radio amateurs.
+This page contains some (hopefully useful) tutorials for radio amateurs.

 How to make a Morse Code contact is a practical

 guide to making contacts on this mode.
 It include a discussion on tools,

 frequencies, procedures, abbreviations, Q signals and signal reports.

 The How to apply for your DXCC in southern Africa

 provides a description of DXCC, links to South African membership lists,

 te application process and pointers on how often to update your records.

 Multiplier Passing in DX Contests, a practical